-I’ve purchased a few websites over the years from previous owners, and “How to determine a web site’s value” has always been a part of such discussions leading to a successful transaction (or not).
+Over the years I’ve purchased a few websites from previous owners.
+Determining a website’s value has always been the central topic that leads to a successful transaction (or not).

 Although the ways to value a website are quite varied, there is a dividing line between websites that make a profit and those that don’t.